Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 dpkg -l amdgpu-core amdgpu amdgpu-pro
 ```

-You also must set your linux machine to boot with the feature mask set to support the functionality
+You also must set your Linux machine to boot with the feature mask set to support the functionality
 that these tools depend on.
 Do do this, you must set amdgpu.ppfeaturemask=0xffff7fff.
 This
 can be accomplished by adding amdgpu.ppfeaturemask=0xffff7fff to the GRUB_CMDLINE_LINUX_DEFAULT
 value in /etc/default/grub and executing *sudo update-grub* as in the following example, using *vi* or your favorite command line editor: